thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 .. note::

-  - Click on :guilabel:`+ Add Condition` if you want to add another condition for the same question.
+  - Click :guilabel:`+ Add Condition` if you want to add another condition for the same question.
   - Check :guilabel:`hidden` box if you want to hide this question from the form.
   - Check :guilabel:`required` box to make this question required.
 Form cannot be submitted if not answered, unless an override code is provided.